 Connectivity Ethernet, Wi-Fi, Bluetooth, Airplay 2, Chromecast

-While in previous years all Arcam’s AVRs featured Dirac Live Room Correction software, the pay-for-what-you-need approach to the AVR5 means that instead of including Dirac, it provides upgradeable access at an additional – and it isn't cheap.
+While in previous years all Arcam’s AVRs featured Dirac Live Room Correction software, the pay-for-what-you-need approach to the AVR5 means that instead of including Dirac, it provides upgradeable access at an additional cost – and it isn't cheap.

 Dirac’s licence tiers start at £247 / $259 / AU$366 for limited bandwidth optimisation of frequencies from 20Hz to 500Hz; while full bandwidth calibration (up to 20kHz) or bass control for a single subwoofer each cost £333 / $349 / AU$491.
 Finally, there’s an all-in-one package that includes complete bandwidth control and a single subwoofer for £620 / $649 / AU$919.